samrocketman/ekeyfinder/readme.txt

 Features
 --------
 Open Source - This means that it can be trusted.
 The Keyfinder does not contain trojans or "phone home" messages.
 No spam, spyware, viruses, or trojans.
 Office 2010, Office 2007, & Windows 7 support!

 An optional config file - this functionality lets you pull a key stored in the registry for any software.
 A sample config file is included in the zip and can be seen here: keyfinder.cfg

-Command line options - /save <location> /savecsv <location> /close /hive <location> /file <filename>
+Command line options - /save <location> /savecsv <location> /close /hive
+<location> /file <filename> /delim <character>

 Load Hive option - allows you to load the registry hive of another Windows installation.
-To use, put the hard drive in a working machine
-(must also be Windows 2000,XP, Vista or 7) or use Windows PE (not tested, should work) and click Load Hive.
+To use, put the hard drive in a working machine  (must also be Windows 2000,XP, Vista or 7) or use Windows PE (not tested, should work) and click Load Hive.
 Then point it to the dead Windows  install.
 If you're using Windows Vista or Windows 7, Administrator rights are required for this feature.

 You may have to right click on the Keyfinder and run as Administrator.
 Improved Save & Print! - save & print options will now include all keys.
 Save is also available in text or CSV.

 How To Extract
 --------------